dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 The `hashFunctionMemoryPasses` must be at least 1, no greater than 2^32-1 (4,294,967,295), and is set to 2 memory passes by default.
-Since this parameter determines the number of passes the hash function will make through the memory region specified by `hashFunctionMemoryLimitInBytes`, and results in hashing an amount of memory equal to the product of these two parameters, the computational cost on the order of the product of `hashFunctionMemoryPasses` times `hashFunctionMemoryLimitInBytes`.
+Since this parameter determines the number of passes the hash function will make through the memory region specified by `hashFunctionMemoryLimitInBytes`, and results in hashing an amount of memory equal to the product of these two parameters, the computational cost is on the order of the product of `hashFunctionMemoryPasses` times `hashFunctionMemoryLimitInBytes`.
 (The `hashFunctionMemoryPasses` field maps to the poorly-documented `opslimit` in `libsodium`.
 An examination of the `libsodium` source shows that opslimit is assigned to a parameter named `t_cost`, which in turn is assigned to `instance.passes` on line 56 of [argon2.c](https://github.com/jedisct1/libsodium/blob/7214dff083638604cd48e5c9ffc5704460192794/src/libsodium/crypto_pwhash/argon2/argon2.c).)